 |Cluster network type||Public IP address connectivity||IP range used by the connector|

-|Public Endpoint (AWS)||Yes||Fixed set of static egress IP addresses (see static egress IP addresses)|
+|Public Endpoint (AWS and Google Cloud Platform)||Yes||Fixed set of static egress IP addresses (see static egress IP addresses)|

-|Public Endpoint (Azure and Google Cloud)||Yes||Public IP/CIDR range where the Confluent Cloud cluster is located|
+|Public Endpoint (Azure)||Yes||Dynamic public IP/CIDR range from the cloud provider region where the Confluent Cloud cluster is located|

 |VPC Peering and Transit Gateway||Yes||Source IP address used is from the /16 CIDR range configured by the customer for the Confluent Cloud Cluster|

 See the following cloud provider documentation for additional information: